 These are the most important parts that every drone must contain in order to work and fly.
 Aside from the above-mentioned parts, you will also need AWG silicone wires, a battery charger, Servo lead wire cables, zip ties, 3M command strips, thread locking compounds, etc. In addition to these components, you can also embed other accessories to your drone and make it more advanced.

-11 steps to build a quad from scratch
+11 steps to building a quad from scratch

 There are different types of drones, but people find quadcopters to be more efficient as they are easy to fly.
 That’s why we focused our effort in finding out how to build a quadcopter with pieces you buy separately.